Our team

 Crisis Communications

-Todd has worked with companies in managing the communications related to a variety of special situations, including litigation and regulatory actions, workplace misconduct, advocacy group activity, union issues, among others.
+Todd has worked with companies in managing communications related to a variety of special situations, including litigation and regulatory actions, workplace misconduct, advocacy group activity, union issues, among others.
 His specific experience in this area includes:

 • Support of a significant number of clients around data breaches and other cybersecurity-related events.